UKCloud/documentation/articles/portal/ptl-how-use-my-calls.md

     ![Incident template](images/ptl-mycalls-template-incident.png)

-4. Complete the fields in the form with as much information as possible, Including any mandatory fields, which are marked with a red asterisk.
+4. Complete the fields in the form with as much information as possible, including any mandatory fields, which are marked with a red asterisk.
 This is so that our Support Team can address your ticket promptly.

     ![Reporting an incident](images/ptl-mycalls-new-incident.png)